ziadoz/github-download/README.md

 ### Environment

-Run `cp .env.sh.sample .env.sh` to create a `.env.sh` file in the project root, and add the newly created token to it.
+Run `cp .env.sh.sample .env.sh` to create a `.env.sh` file in the project root, and add the token to it.

 Then run `source .env.sh` to make the token available.